filecoin-project/filecoin-docs/content/en/storage-provider/infrastructure/reference-architectures/index.md

 Hardware requirements and architecture configurations evolve continually, based on evolving tech and software, market demands and available hardware.
 Because of this, we do not list any recommendations or examples on this page.
 Instead, look at the [example miner hardware profiles](https://github.com/filecoin-project/lotus/discussions/6071) in the Lotus project GitHub discussions.

 [![Screenshot of a community discussion on GitHub.](github-arch-discussion.png)](https://github.com/filecoin-project/lotus/discussions/6071)

-## Solo storage providing

-Please take a look at the presentation Benjamin Hoejsbo <!--TODO STEF who? where from? why should I trust him?
-Bob: existing text, probably to be removed--> gave where they examine solo storage provider setups.

-{{< youtube "LKMjCgo-fkA" >}}

-{{< alert icon="callout" >}}
-We are working to improve this section.
-If you would like to share your mining setup, please create an issue in the [Filecoin Docs Github repository](https://github.com/filecoin-project/filecoin-docs/issues)!
-{{< /alert >}}